Henry VIII: Marriage to Anne of Cleves

-Having considered the matter, Cromwell suggested Anne, the 25-year-old sister of the Duke of Cleves, who was seen as an important ally in case of a Roman Catholic attack on England, for the duke fell between Lutheranism and Catholicism.
-Hans Holbein the Younger was dispatched to Cleves to paint a portrait of Anne for the king.
+Having considered the matter, Cromwell suggested Anne, the 25-year-old sister of William, Duke of Jülich-Cleves-Berg, who was seen as an important ally in case of a Roman Catholic attack on England, for the Duke fell between Lutheranism and Catholicism.
+Other potential brides included Christina of Denmark, Anna of Lorraine, Louise of Guise and Amalia of Cleves.
+Hans Holbein the Younger was dispatched to Cleves to paint a portrait of Anne for the King.
 Despite speculation that Holbein painted her in an overly flattering light, it is more likely that the portrait was accurate; Holbein remained in favour at court.
-After seeing Holbein's portrait, and urged on by the complimentary description of Anne given by his courtiers, the 49-year-old king agreed to wed Anne.
-The marriage took place in January 1540.
+After seeing Holbein's portrait, and urged on by the complimentary description of Anne given by his courtiers, the 49-year-old King agreed to wed Anne.

+When Henry met Anne, however, he was much displeased with her appearance.
+The King was reportedly taken aback and told his courtiers "I promise you, I see no such thing as hath been shown me of her, by pictures and report.
+I am ashamed that men have praised her as they have done, and I love her not!"
+Despite his protests, Henry knew that the situation was too far gone and he would have to wed his bride.

+The marriage took place in January 1540, but it was never consummated.
+The morning after their wedding night, Henry complained about his new wife to Cromwell, stating:

-However, it was not long before Henry wished to annul the marriage so he could marry another.
+Henry wished to annul the marriage as soon as possible so he could marry another.
 Anne did not argue, and confirmed that the marriage had never been consummated.
-Anne's previous betrothal to the Duke of Lorraine's son Francis provided further grounds for the annulment.
+Anne's previous betrothal to Francis of Lorraine provided further grounds for the annulment.
 The marriage was subsequently dissolved in July 1540, and Anne received the title of "The King's Sister", two houses, and a generous allowance.

+Marriage to Catherine Howard (and fall of Thomas Cromwell)

 It was soon clear that Henry had fallen for the 17-year-old Catherine Howard, the Duke of Norfolk's niece.
 This worried Cromwell, for Norfolk was his political opponent.

 Shortly after, the religious reformers (and protégés of Cromwell) Robert Barnes, William Jerome and Thomas Garret were burned as heretics.
 Cromwell, meanwhile, fell out of favour although it is unclear exactly why, for there is little evidence of differences in domestic or foreign policy.
 Despite his role, he was never formally accused of being responsible for Henry's failed marriage.
 Cromwell was now surrounded by enemies at court, with Norfolk also able to draw on his niece Catherine's position.
 Cromwell was charged with treason, selling export licences, granting passports, and drawing up commissions without permission, and may also have been blamed for the failure of the foreign policy that accompanied the attempted marriage to Anne.
 He was subsequently attainted and beheaded.